 Entrepreneurial action and social responsibility are inseparably linked at TGW.
 This is based on the philosophy of TGW founder Ludwig Szinicz (1939-2017), "Focusing on People – Learning and Growing".
-This is the guideline for the entire TGW world, including our owner, the TGW Future Private Foundation, the charitable sector and us as a foundation-owned company.
+This is the guideline for the entire TGW world, including our owner, the TGW Future Private Foundation, the social entrepreneurship and us as a foundation-owned company.
 We meet our social responsibility in three ways, with a comprehensive approach.

 Firstly, the statutes of the foundation that owns our company state that TGW must never be sold and will always remain under the foundation's ownership.
 Two-thirds of profits are retained and stay in the company.
 All of this is intended to help TGW act in an environment of lasting stability and offer its employees jobs that are as secure as possible.

-In addition, charitable commitment plays an equally relevant role for our owner in addition to TGW as the business centrepiece.
-This combines the active promotion of personal and professional growth as well as making efforts towards being an exemplary and socially responsible corporate citizen – locally and internationally.
+Charitable commitment plays an equally relevant role for our owner in addition to TGW as the business centrepiece.
+This combines the active promotion of personal and professional growth as well as making efforts towards being an exemplary and responsible corporate citizen – locally and internationally.
 Therefore, at least ten percent of the profits earned by TGW Logistics Group are set aside annually by the owner for the charitable projects of Future Wings and CAP.future.
 These two areas are focussed on educational and technology-driven innovations and on helping the young people involved develop into well-rounded individuals.

 As part of its commitment to society, TGW also supports various charitable initiatives and social projects as well as aid organisations in our immediate environment.
 Because teamwork plays a central role in the company, we also support select teams and leagues with sponsorships and donations.
 Here, too, the focus is on instruction and further training – particularly as part of our work with young people.